-Lynde, a Democrat, was the representative for Wisconsin's 4th congressional district from 1877 to 1879.
+Lynde was the representative for Wisconsin’s 4th congressional district and was a Democrat.
+He served from 1877 to 1879.

 From May 1848 to Mar 1879, Lynde missed 351 of 1,035 roll call votes, which is 33.9%.
 This is much worse than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1877-Feb 1878||56||12||21.4%||59th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000